ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     end
     ```

     Right now all this does is print directly on our screen the message we type in.
-Super simple to get it going!
+Super simple to get it going.

 3. So now we have the function, but in order for it to work when we press play, it needs to be connected to the *event* called **interactedEvent** of the trigger.